Nonye2K3/chia/FAQ.md

 * MacOS 10.14 Mojave
 * Windows 10
 * Ubuntu 18.04 (20.04 highly recommended)
-* Raspbian Buster (Not recommended for plotting or timelord)
+* Raspberry Pi OS 64 or Ubuntu 20.04 for Pi/ARM64 (Not recommended for plotting or timelord)

 # Can I plot more than one plot at a time?